 If the doctor determines you are not able to return to work immediately, call your supervisor and the Office of Human Resources regarding your situation.
 Full-time employees may be eligible for Illness in the Line of Duty Leave.
 Otherwise, the College's workers' compensation carrier will begin paying 66 2/3 of the employee's salary after the waiting period required by law.

 Leave for Court Purposes

 Full-time or regular part-time employees who are summoned as a member of a jury panel or subpoenaed as a witness, not involving litigation in which the employee is principal, will be granted leave with pay, and jury/witness fees will be retained by the employee.
 The College will not reimburse the employee for meals, lodging and travel expenses incurred while serving as a juror.
 If an employee is subpoenaed in the line of duty to appear in court as a witness or defendant for a College related matter, the time in court is considered a part of a normal work assignment.
 The employee shall be paid per Diem, if eligible, and travel expenses.
-In no case shall leave with pay be granted for court attendance when an employee is engaged in personal litigation in which the employee is a principal; however, an employee may be granted vacation or personal leave in such cases with the approval of the President or designee.
-Board Policy #6Hx-18-5.38.
+In no case shall leave with pay be granted for court attendance when an employee is engaged in personal litigation in which the employee is a principal.
+For further information refer to Board Policy #6Hx-18-5.38.

 Board Policy #6Hx-18-5.08.